 Management Skills #6: Spending Time with Staff Members

 Most managers are busier than an elf on Christmas Eve but what many staff members want more than anything is more ‘face time’ with their manager.
 Who wouldn’t like to know that their manager wanted to get to know them better, to find out what makes them tick?
 One of the very best ways for managers to spend time with their staff is having a focused discussion with them about their job satisfaction – and how to improve or maintain it (for some ideas on how managers can plan and run a meeting about job satisfaction take a look at my four step plan at ‘Four Steps to Improving Employee Job Satisfaction’)

 What do you think staff members want from their manager?
 What do you want from your manager?
 What do you want from your staff?

 Management Skills: Do the managers in your business need help?
+Do you?

 If the managers in your business or organisation need help in building their management skills why not give them access to my FREE management training videos?
 The 10 Minute Management Toolkit videos focus on how to motivate staff to high performance.
 Watch full sessions HERE

 Or take a look at my range of e-books HERE